-- Officers may incur expenditure on behalf of Council but only if the expenditure is provided for in Council's budget and the officer has been delegated the power to enter into contracts up to an amount not less than the amount of the expenditure proposed to be incurred. - The Chief Executive Officer must approve each delegation to an officer of the power to enter into contracts. - The delegation is based on an officer's position within Council and can be delegated to their backup if the incumbent is on leave.
-The delegation lapses if the delegate is transferred or promoted to a different position. - Any officer incurring expenditure on behalf of Council must do so in accordance with any constraints imposed by Council or the Chief Executive Officer.
+- Officers may incur expenditure on behalf of Council but only if the expenditure is provided for in Council's budget and the officer has been delegated the power to enter into contracts up to an amount not less than the amount of the expenditure proposed to be incurred. - Each delegation to an officer of the power to enter into contracts must be approved by the Chief Executive Officer. - The delegation is a personal delegation and lapses if the delegate is transferred or promoted to a different position to that which the delegate occupied at the time when the power was delegated to the delegate. - Any officer incurring expenditure on behalf of Council must do so in accordance with any constraints imposed by Council or the Chief Executive Officer.

 Delegation level Operational expenditure within budget Capital expenditure within budget Expenditure outside of budget Chief Executive Officer Up to \$200,000 Up to \$200,000 Utilise emergency provisions of the Local Government Act.
 These require a Council Resolution.
-Managers Up to \$200,000 Up to \$200,000 Nil Senior Officers Up to \$100,000 Up to \$100,000 Nil Co-ordinator / Team Leader Up to \$50,000 Up to \$50,000 Nil Appropriate support staff Up to \$5,000 Up to \$5,000 Nil
+General Managers Up to \$200,000 Up to \$200,000 Nil Branch Managers Up to \$100,000 Up to \$100,000 Nil Senior officers Up to \$50,000 Up to \$50,000 Nil Co-ordinator / team leader Up to \$25,000 Up to \$25,000 Nil Appropriate support staff Up to \$5,000 Up to \$5,000 Nil

-Council further gives the Chief Executive Officer delegated authority to negotiate, finalise and execute recurring operational expenditure (e.g. insurance, electricity, telephone, vehicle registration, ongoing contracts, etc.) regardless of whether the value of the expenditure is more or less than \$200,000.
+\Council further gives the Chief Executive Officer delegated authority to negotiate, finalise and execute recurring operational expenditure (e.g. insurance, electricity, telephone, vehicle registration, ongoing contracts, etc) regardless of whether the value of the expenditure is more or less than \$200,000.

-Senior officer: Are those positions that may or may not supervise staff, but may need financial and contractual delegation to meet positional requirements.
+Senior officer: Are those positions which may or may not supervise staff, but may need financial and contractual delegation to meet positional requirements.

-All delegation amounts are GST exclusive.
+All delegation amounts are GST exclusive